adobrusky/store-crud/README.md

 cd .\installer\
 python .\installer.py
 ```
 10. Enter your username (default is "root") and password (default is "").
-If the database installs successfuly you should see
+If the database installs successfully you should see
 ```
 Please enter a username:
 root